g-lalevee/apihub-curation-github/README.md

 This repository provides a concrete example of a custom **API Hub Curation** process, built using **Google Application Integration**.
 This process specifically ingests API metadata from a **GitHub repository**.

-API Hub Curation involves transforming and enriching API metadata that has been ingested by Apigee API Hub plugins.
-For a comprehensive overview, refer to the [Apigee API Hub Curation documentation](https://cloud.google.com/apigee/docs/apihub/curations).
+API Hub Curation involves transforming and enriching API metadata that has been ingested by Apigee API hub plugins.
+For a comprehensive overview, refer to the [Apigee API hub Curation documentation](https://cloud.google.com/apigee/docs/apihub/curations).

 The curation logic implemented here performs the following steps for each ingested API: